Ria424/developers-animatesdk-docs/Document_object/Document9861.md

 #### Usage

-document.setTextSelection(startIndex, endIndex)
+Document.setTextSelection(startIndex, endIndex)

 #### Parameters

-**startIndex** `integer`; An integer that specifies the position of the first character to select.
+**startIndex** `integer`; The position of the first character to select.
 The first character position is 0 (zero).

-**endIndex** `integer`; An integer that specifies the end position of the selection up to, but not including, *endIndex*.
+**endIndex** `integer`; The end position of the selection up to, but not including, *endIndex*.
 The first character position is 0 (zero).

 #### Returns

-A Boolean value: true if the method can successfully set the text selection; false otherwise.
+`boolean`; true if the method can successfully set the text selection; false otherwise.

 #### Description

-Method; sets the text selection of the currently selected text field to the values specified by the *startIndex* and *endIndex* values.
+Method; Sets the text selection of the currently selected text field to the values specified by the *startIndex* and *endIndex* values.
 Text editing is activated, if it isn’t already.

 #### Example